Should Fukushima food be served at the Olympics? | The Japan Times

 “Food menus and catering companies for the Olympic Village are under discussion and have yet to be defined,” a spokesman said.

-The Tokyo 2020 organizers said promoting areas affected by the 2011 disaster remains a key goal.
+Tokyo Olympics organizers say promoting areas affected by the 2011 disaster remains a key goal.

-“Supporting the area’s reconstruction efforts through the sourcing of its food and beverage products is one of our basic strategies; we are therefore seriously considering doing this,” 2020 spokesman Masa Takaya said.
+“Supporting the area’s reconstruction efforts through the sourcing of its food and beverage products is one of our basic strategies; we are therefore seriously considering doing this,” organizing committee spokesman Masa Takaya said.

 He said rules on what food and drink could be brought in independently by teams are still being reviewed.